 Shiller was commenting on the future of apartment buildings, but the point is equally valid for offices.

 There's the rub.
 If someone can't watch Casablanca or The Godfather in the cinema, the owner of the film can still "deliver" it to wherever the customer is.
 But if someone can't — or doesn't want to — go to his office in midtown Manhattan, the owners of the Empire State Building or Hudson Yards can't "deliver" the office to them.
 That person might still go to a building, but that building is likely owned by somebody else.

 The landlords still have a monopoly.
 But demand is growing outside of the monopoly board.
 And since buildings can't move, those who own them are at a disadvantage.
 I call this the Poleg Paradox: A situation in which higher demand is bad news for incumbents.
-It can be observed when one party to zero-sum game can suddenly play by different rules.
+It can be observed when one party to the zero-sum game can suddenly play by different rules.

 Of course, landlords are not helpless.
 They can still convince customers to come back to the board — or expand to new areas.
 How?
 That's a whole different story.